 I can’t count how many gardening gloves I’ve tried over the years.
 I found these, again, at the Arkansas Flower and Garden Show, and they’ve proved to be my go-to gloves.
 They are thin enough for me to feel what I’m doing, yet durable enough to tackle the toughest jobs.
 The grip prevents moisture from getting on my skin, which is especially helpful during the wet spring.
 And they’ve even held up to washing them in the washing machine.

-My mom bought me this journal two Christmases ago.
-I enjoy how I can keep track of multiple years.
-I primarily use the Design and Garden Log section.
-It also has blank pages where I keep an inventory of my seeds and plan out my goals each year.
-An added bonus is it’s durable enough for me to take to the garden with me as I’m planting.
+My mom bought me this journal my second year of gardening.
+I enjoyed how I can keep track of multiple years.
+I primarily used the Design and Garden Log section, and it also has blank pages where I keep an inventory of my seeds and plan out my goals each year.

 I needed some good secateurs to harvest my crops, but I use it also in trimming vines and other projects.
 I didn’t know the difference between the expensive ones and the cheap ones but I decided to try a more expensive kind when I saw them up close at the Arkansas Flower & Garden Show.
 (I know, I’m mentioning that a lot, but it was very helpful for me!)
 These have been durable and have stayed sharp this whole season.
 I especially like the two width adjustments, where you can clip different sized stems.